 In February 1973, MASSEY completed a Board of Naval Inspection and Survey (INSURV) material inspection at Newport, RI and later qualified for naval gunfire support at Bloodsworth Island in Chesapeake Bay.
 MASSEY received the operations “E” and the ASW “A” in July of 1973.

+In preparation for scheduled decommissioning, the Executive Officer, LCDR R.V.
+Paul relieved CDR John D. Eckert on 4 September 1973 as the last Commanding Officer of USS MASSEY DD 778.
 On 17 September 1973, MASSEY was decommissioned at Fort Schuyler, New York by RADM William B. Phuge USN, Commander, THIRD Naval District.
 USS MASSEY proudly served almost 30 continuous years, over four decades and three wars in the service of her country.